-As of December 31, 2018, the rights and preferences of the Series B Preferred are as follows:
+Prior to its conversion to common stock, the rights and preferences of the Series B Preferred were as follows:

 Conversion-Each share of Series B Preferred may be converted at any time, at the option of the holder, into a share of common stock.
-The Series B Preferred automatically converts into shares of common stock when 1) shareholders representing a majority of the outstanding preferred shares calls for such conversion or 2) at the closing of an initial public offering of the Company's common stock at a per share price of at least one and a half (1.5) times the average amount (EUR 25.76 based on all Series C preferred shares issued as of December 31, 2018) paid per Series C preferred share (as adjusted for share splits and similar) and aggregate proceeds in excess of EUR 50,000,000.
+The Series B Preferred automatically converts into shares of common stock when 1) shareholders representing a majority of the outstanding preferred shares calls for such conversion or 2) at the closing of an initial public offering of the Company's common stock at a per share price of at least one and a half (1.5) times the average amount (EUR 16.05 based on all Series C preferred shares issued as of December 31, 2018) paid per Series C preferred share (as adjusted for share splits and similar) and aggregate proceeds in excess of EUR 50,000,000.

 Dividends-Holders are entitled to dividends of 8%, compounded annually if not paid.
-No dividends have been declared or paid as of December 31, 2018.
-The company has not accrued dividends on the Series B Preferred since dividends are only payable upon the occurrence of a liquidation event, including the transfer of more than fifty percent of the Company's outstanding shares or the transfer of substantially all of the Company's intellectual property.
+No dividends have been declared or paid.
+The Company has not accrued dividends on the Series B Preferred since dividends are only payable upon the occurrence of a liquidation event, including the transfer of more than fifty percent of the Company's outstanding shares or the transfer of substantially all of the Company's intellectual property.
 Approximately \$8,806,426 of accrued dividends that were payable through December 31, 2018 was added to the stated liquidation preference amount of the Series B Preferred, which totaled \$58,874,347 at December 31, 2018.